Buildkite Agent hooks

 Creating job lifecycle hooks

 Job lifecycle hooks are sourced for every job an agent accepts.
-Use job lifecycle hooks to prepare for jobs, override default behavior, or clean up after jobs that have finished.
+Use job lifecycle hooks to prepare for jobs, override the default behavior, or clean up after jobs that have finished.
 For example, use the environment hook to set a job's environment variables or the pre-exit hook to delete temporary files and remove containers.
 If your hook is related to the startup or shutdown of the agent, consider agent lifecycle hooks for those tasks instead.

 Job lifecycle hooks have access to all the standard Buildkite environment variables.